bcinbis/10HourProject/index.md

 ![alt text](https://bcinbis.github.io/10HourProject/Images/timeline.png)

 As you can probably see, there is a huge gap between when this project was assigned, and the weekend of May 20, due to AP Testing.
 YEET!
+Around 2 hours spent on May 20, 4 hours on 21, and 4 hours on the 23rd.

 ## Screenshots;